About the Founder

 Scott P. Swain received his bachelor’s degree from Brigham Young University in 1989 and his master’s of education degree from the University of Phoenix in 2007.
 He is the president and co-founder of Roots of Freedom whose mission statement is to “Educate and inspire youth, families, and all citizens to understand, respect, and preserve for future generations the values, freedoms, and ideals established by the Founding Fathers and fundamental documents of the United States of America.”
 He has a profound love and respect for the Founding Fathers and the principles upon which America was founded.
 He enjoys living these principles and sharing them with the young hearts and minds of our future generation of leaders.

 Mr. Swain is a family man.
-He and his wife, Leann, have seven children.
-He has been self-employed for many years and has owned several financial service companies, but for more than ten years he has been devoted primarily to promoting an educational approach to patriotism as was exemplified by our Founding Fathers.
+He and his wife, Leann, have seven children and five grandchildren.
+He has been self-employed for many years and has owned several financial service companies, but for more than twenty years he has been devoted primarily to promoting an educational approach to patriotism as was exemplified by our Founding Fathers.

 Today the images have grown to a gallery, and the educational programs and products are inspiring Americans to rise to new levels of passion and commitment to America and to freedom everywhere.
 The Cry of Freedom will always be heard!!